10 Matches Live

 Fuji TV's confirmed route is free-to-air television.

-A specific World Cup 2026 streaming plan for Fuji TV has not yet been officially confirmed.
+Fuji's official streaming platform is FOD, but a specific World Cup 2026 streaming plan there has not yet been officially confirmed.

 Fuji TV has officially confirmed 10 live matches.